The Silent Service: Characters

 Current President of the United States; he is determined that the United States remain the dominant world power.

 Media

 Manga

-The Silent Service is written and illustrated by Kaiji Kawaguchi.
-It was serialized in Kodansha's seinen manga magazine Weekly Morning from 1988 to 1996.
-Kodansha compiled its individual chapters into thirty-two tankōbon volumes, published from December 15, 1989 to June 19, 1996.
+Written and illustrated by Kaiji Kawaguchi, The Silent Service began serialization in Kodansha's seinen manga magazine Weekly Morning in October 1988.
+(Note: Debuted in the magazine's forty-fourth issue of 1988, cover dated October 13.)
+It concluded serialization in March 1996.
+(Note: Finished in the magazine's thirteenth issue of 1996, cover dated March 14.)
+Kodansha compiled its individual chapters into thirty-two tankōbon volumes, published from December 15, 1989, to June 19, 1996.

 Anime

-The manga was first adapted as an anime television special by Sunrise, first released on video on December 18, 1995 and later broadcast on TBS on March 3, 1996.
-Two original video animation (OVA) episodes produced by Sunrise were released from September 25, 1997 to January 25, 1998.
+The manga was first adapted as an anime television special by Sunrise, first released on video on December 18, 1995, and later broadcast on TBS on March 3, 1996.
+Two original video animation (OVA) episodes produced by Sunrise were released from September 25, 1997, to January 25, 1998.

 In North America, Central Park Media's US Manga Corps dubbed the special, and released it on VHS on July 7, 1998.
 It was later released on DVD on January 9, 2001.